dbuscher/practical-optical-interferometry/online/index.md

  * [IAU commission 54 on optical and infrared interferometry](http://iau-c54.wikispaces.com).
 This is the go-to site for information on interferometry and provides links to many other useful pages.
  * [The European Interferometry Initiative (EII)](http://www.european-interferometry.eu)
- * The OLBIN (Optical Long-Baseline Interferometry News) [mailing list](https://listes.ujf-grenoble.fr/sympa/info/olbin)
+ * You can subscribe to the OLBIN (Optical Long-Baseline Interferometry News) forum [mailing list](https://listes.ujf-grenoble.fr/sympa/info/olbin) for updates on interferometry.

 Data reduction/model fitting/image reconstruction software
 ----------------------------------------------------------